 While craft is under constant threat from mass production, to know the journey of an object from raw material to final piece becomes increasingly powerful and important.
 We want to create awareness of the people, places and processes behind our possessions and to promote the value of craft and the connection it creates.

-We are a Colombian- British family currently living in the U.K. We have lived and travelled extensively in Colombia and WATI collective developed from an idea into a big dream on our last family trip in 2017.
+We are a Colombian- British family currently living between the U.K & Colombia.
+Having lived and travelled extensively in Colombia, WATI collective was born in 2017.

 As makers ourselves, we have always admired the skill of Colombian artisans, along with their rich cultures and traditions.
-Through our many adventures and encounters, last year, we found ourselves in Nabusimake - the sacred valley of the Arhuaco people, high in the mountains of the Sierra Nevada de Santa Marta.
-Here, we heard directly from the Arhuaca women, the challenges they faced in selling their crafts, and the struggle of meeting their basic needs as individuals and families.
+Through our many adventures and encounters we found ourselves in Nabusimake - the sacred valley of the Arhuaco people, high in the mountains of the Sierra Nevada de Santa Marta.
+Here, we heard directly from women of Aruaco the challenges they faced in selling their crafts, and the struggle of meeting their basic needs as individuals and

 This is when we decided to find a way to support these incredible women, and work with other skilled artisans who faced similar challenges.

 From here, we began to meet with other indigenous artisans and started to bring Colombian crafts back to the U.K with the purpose of building sustainable income for artisans, while cultivating a sense of connection to the culture and traditions from which the crafts derive.

 We have seen the increase in tourism and interest in Colombian culture boom in the last few years, but many artisans are still struggling to find outlets which pay them fairly for their work.
 In some cases, increase in demand and production has even driven the price of slow- made traditional crafts down, as cheaper and often synthetic replicas are being produced.

-For all of our artisan groups, their crafts are much more than a beautiful object or something to be sold, they are expressions of their rich cultural identities - past and present and examples of their ancestral wisdom and skills.
+For all of the artisan groups we work with, their crafts are much more than a beautiful object or something which provides them with income, they are expressions of their rich cultural identities - past and present and examples of their ancestral wisdom and skills.